jtbitt/todo-app/README.md

 # todos-create-react-app

-This project is a demo coding challenge.
+This project is a demo coding challenge using create-react-app.

 ## Structure